 A 2 stage regulator isn’t strictly necessary unless your appliances demand it.
 The first stage reduced the pressure to 10 psi the 2nd stage maintains 11 W.C and they are said to be better at maintaining a consistent gas pressure with temperature changes and dropping propane levels.
 We have installed this 2 Stage Regulator for our system and it works perfectly.
 You will need to ensure you have a 2 stage regulator cover, especially if this is installed outside

 You can of course get away with no regulator at all if you are connecting directly to a device that has an inbuilt propane regulator and is designed to be used with the disposable 1lb propane bottles gas stove or a tiny house heater like the Mr.Buddy Heater – but any other application requires a regulator as pictured above

 A Propane Solenoid is not 100% necessary but we are really pleased that we installed it in our van.
 The device allows us to choose when propane is sent to the appliances at the push of a button.
 We feel much better knowing that propane can’t leak into our house unless we have it activated.

-A propane solenoid should be installed as as close to regulator as possible on the low pressure side.
-It should be NC (Normally Closed), 12v (if that is what your system is) and weatherproof if installed outside of the vehicle.
+A propane solenoid should be installed as close to the regulator as possible on the low-pressure side.
+It should be NC (Normally Closed), 12v (if that is what your system is), and weatherproof if installed outside of the vehicle.
 You should also make sure that it is big enough to allow sufficient propane through for your system demands.